OpenNews/srccon/proposal_guide.md

 * session ideas that might not work as well at a traditional conference
 * creative formats that support learning or sharing
-* plans that help attendees learn new techniques or technologies, or upgrade their skills
+* plans to help attendees learn new techniques or technologies, or upgrade their skills
-* plans that help attendees build a peer group, engaging with other perspectives from people doing the same work
+* plans to help attendees build a peer group, engaging with other perspectives from people doing the same work

 <span id="great-session-plan"></span>